Nikleon/nikleon.github.io/_sources/phylim/chapter-intro.md

-# Implications on realizable computation
+# Implications for realizable computation